Gforky/Face-the-Internet/README.md

 ### Introduction

-This project sits somewhere between sculpture, technology, art, graphic design and interactivity.
-An experiment, as much as a learning exercise, to combine the latest technologies for application development with thoughts on contemporary art and user interaction.
+This project sits somewhere between sculpture, technology, art, motion graphic design and interactivity.
+An experiment, as much as a learning exercise, to combine the latest technologies for application development with thoughts on contemporary art, computer vision and user interaction.

 ## Installation